ARTISTS, BOOKS AND INTERVIEWS #1:

 Any good day or evening is one where you look up and suddenly discover that several hours have passed quite without your noticing.
 The same principle applies to working in the studio.
 Things go well when the clock seems to tick to new rhythm.

 A good working day could see us working on a new project that is yet to form legs, or signing in pencil an edition of new prints.
 As our studio is our home, it is quite feasible that a good working day is varied, and when one project comes to an end there are several others in the wings.
 That and a horde of pets to feed.
-(Our home is shared with Omar, Olive, Percy, Misha, goldfish Henny, budgies Agatha and Claude, and a few local blow ins.)
+(Our home is shared with Omar, Olive, Percy, Misha, a goldfish named Henny, and two budgies, Agatha and Claude, as well as a few local blow-ins.)

 What is your favourite tool?